z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 There are essentially two different grades of functions in this library.
 Those written in assembly code, in the floating point domain using intrinsic functions.
 And those written in C language.

 The Am9511A can build complex functions quite efficiently without needing to manage details (which are best left for the intrinsic functions).
-For a good example of this see the `poly()` function.
+For a good example of this see the `hypot()` function.

 ### Intrinsic Assembly Functions